 *If you would like to be added to the Hosta Guacamole wait list please send us a message via our chat or email*

 Looking for a low maintenance shrub with gorgeous ornamental foliage?
-The Hosta Guacamole plant is a site to see!
+The Hosta Guacamole plant is a sight to see!

 Hosta Guacamole is a sport of the common ‘Fragrant Bouquet’ hosta.
 It features chartreuse green foliage that is the color of a freshly sliced avocado on the insides with darker green margins on the outsides.
 A gorgeous effect!